Nianze/nianze.github.io/content/post/2018-01-04-start-ml-note.md

 tags:
 - technique
 - machine learning
-slug: start of my machine learning notes
+slug: start of machine learning series
 autoThumbnailImage: false
 thumbnailImagePosition: right
-#thumbnailImage: /images/2018-01-04/?.jpg
+thumbnailImage: /images/2018-01-04-ml.jpg
-#coverImage: /images/2018-01-04/?.jpg
+#coverImage: /images/2018-01-04-ml.jpg
 #metaAlignment: center
 ---

-My study notes on machine learning
+My first post in the new `machine learning` series.
 <!--more-->

-Although I've chosen `https://nianze.ml` as my personal website domain name, I haven't really posted any article on `**m**achine **l**earning` before, which may somehow be _misleading_.
+Although I've chosen `https://nianze.ml` as my personal website domain name, I haven't really posted any article on **M**achine **L**earning at all, which may somehow be _misleading_.
 Considering it's new year and my website has just been re-designed, it's perfect time for new plans, so I've made a dicision to begin a new series related to `ml`: I'll write down learning notes during my self-study in machine learning.
 Recently I'm reading the book [_Hands-On Machine Learning with Scikit-Learn and TensorFlow_](https://www.safaribooksonline.com/library/view/hands-on-machine-learning/9781491962282/) by Aurélien Géron, which should be a good start for this new series.

-I intended to write this series in Chinese, but considering there're so many technique terms in English that I do not know the exact Chinese translation, I'll start with English now.
+At first the post is intended to be written in Chinese, but considering there're so many technique terms in English that I do not know the exact Chinese translation, I'll just start with English.

-As the first post in this series, let's just take a look at the overview of machine learning.
+As the first post in this series, let's just take a overview on machine learning system.

 ## Types of machine learning